 I thought it’s time I

-Being in a space that features artists across the ages, all engaging their individual journeys, has injected a supreme volume of positive energy and movement into my everyday.
+Being in a space that features artists across the ages, all engaging their individual journeys, has injected positive energy and movement into my everyday.
 The autonomy of the PhD and its disembodied demands often left me reaching the end of the day grasping for a hold on the earth as I disappeared into my chair and the dark place beyond.
 However, throughout the day, even the most trivial discussions in the halls and studios of Odox maintains a presence and ultimately a value in this meaningful and supportive community.
 The importance of this value is incalculable, to which many experiencing a PhD would agree, especially in light of a practice-based PhD which has become so intensive that all practice needs to be put on hold.

 Finally, those at Odox have made me feel as though each day really matters, in spite of the September (2019) submission deadline arrogantly announcing itself as though it were the only important month in existence.
 I have a lot to be thankful for, and at the end of this 6-month journey, those at Odox Arts will not only take a position on that acknowledgements page (!) but hopefully also be a friend to my performance praxis ahead.